bahrus/xtal-deco/README.md

 ```

-**NB I:**  Here we are, via a proxy, setting a field value on an existing native DOM element -- button in this case.
+**NB I:**  Here, we are, via a proxy, setting a field value on an existing native DOM element -- button in this case.

 "Throwing new properties" on another DOM element is [considered problematic](https://youtu.be/uygxJ8Wxotc?t=319).
 Consequently,
 this web component has a protective curse -- anyone trying to add a new property or a method onto another element will receive a one-way ticket to Azkaban.